Methamphetamine is a stimulant drug, chemically similar to amphetamine, and is also referred to as meth, ice, crystal, crystal meth, crank, or speed.

 Find Out More

-Contact us.
+Contact us today.
 Ask us about insurance coverage, as we are fully licensed and take most private insurance.
-Do not delay.
-The quicker you or your loved one enters recovery, the better the chances for sustainable success.
+We advise to not delay in seeking treatment.
+Methamphetamine addiction rates are once again on the rise, bringing a new epidemic of mental and physical health woes.
+The quicker you or your loved one enters recovery, the better the chances for sustainable success in recovery.
 No one should be left to drown in the misery of addiction.
 Let us help you to recover using the most effective program available for the treatment of methamphetamine withdrawal.

 Lyle Murphy is the founder of the Alternative to Meds Center, a licensed residential program that helps people overcome dependence on psychiatric medication and addiction issues using holistic and psychotherapeutic methods.